 SCN2A is a sodium ion channel gene located on chromosome 2.
 It encodes the alpha subunit of the voltage-gated sodium channels (Nav1.2) mainly located in the brain.
 These channels play an essential role in a cell’s ability to generate and transmit electrical signals.
-A change in the gene can alter the function of the channel and affect the way nerve impulses are conducted.
+A change in the gene can alter the function of the channel and affect the way neuronal impulses are conducted.

 What is SCN2A?

 How Does SCN2A Present?

 The current published literature suggests two main presentations: gain of function of the sodium channel or a loss of function of the sodium channel.
 A gain of function mutation leads to improper channel closing, causing more sodium to enter the cells and excess neuronal firing or excitability.
 A loss of function mutation leads to improper channel opening, causing less sodium to enter the cells and insufficient neuronal firing.
 Having a good understanding of this can help guide proper therapeutic decisions.

 • Cortical Vision Impairment